(Reading time: 3 minutes)

 Today, dream catchers are recognized worldwide, representing peace, good fortune, and a deep connection to Indigenous heritage.
 Many people display them in bedrooms, homes, and cars as decorative symbols of protection and culture.

-The Origin of the Dream Catcher
+Where Did the Dream Catcher Originate?

 The origins of the dream catcher trace back to an ancient Ojibwa legend about a Native American medicine man and his powerful vision.
 According to this tale, the medicine man dreamt of a spider woman who wove a web each night near an elderly woman’s bed, safeguarding her sleep.
 In his dream, the woman’s grandson noticed the spider and wanted to crush it, but his grandmother intervened, protecting the spider.